Natunax/discord_bot/README.md

 * [x] - Message Function for Conversation
 * [ ] - Add more Conversation options
 * [ ] - Add a dice game
+* [ ] - Configure the Bot, so that he is only available in selected channels

 # Features

 ### Conversations
 Feel free to ask the Bot what do you want.
-Just put an "!" in front of your message -> !hi
+Just put an "!ego" in front of your message -> !ego hi

 ## MORE COMMING SOON